© Hans Decoz - 1987-2018. All rights reserved. Protected by Copyscape

 Note that vowels are pronounced with free-flowing breath: Aaaaaaaa; Eeeeeeee; Ooooooo; Iiiiiiiiiiiii and Uuuuuuu.
 Consonants, on the other hand, have a distinct beginning or end.
 They are sharply begun or sharply finished.
 For Example: B, D, K, P, S, T, X, and so on.

 There is a distinction in consonants, a harder edge than the soft and flowing vowels.
 The vowels reveal the tender you, your love, caring , and vulnerability.
 Consonants reveal certain of your characteristics that, among other things, shield your more vulnerable parts.
 Your public personality, which is revealed by the consonants, is a fundamental aspect of who you are, but these characteristics tend to be those aspects that you willingly show the world.

-The vowels are A, E, I, O, and U. Numerology considers all other letters to be consonants, except in some cases, such as the letter Y.
+The vowels are A, E, I, O, and U. Numerology considers all other letters to be consonants, except the letter Y.

 When determining if the Y is a vowel or a consonant in a numerology chart, the basic rule is this:

 When the letter serves as a vowel, and in fact sounds like one, it is a vowel.
 The same is true when the Y serves as the only vowel in the syllable.
 Examples of both of these cases are such names as Lynn, Yvonne, Mary, Betty, Elly, and Bryan.